-Freedom of speech is protected by the Ukrainian constitution and well-developed laws, but is routinely violated via intimidation of journalists, denial of access to information, and obstruction of professional activities, said a director of a regional television station.
-The chairman of a Ukranian publishers association, said legal protections are not properly enforced, and violations are not properly investigated because of widespread corruption in the judiciary, law enforcement, and state offices.
+Freedom of speech is protected by the Ukrainian constitution and well-developed laws, but is routinely violated via intimidation of journalists, denial of access to information, and obstruction of professional activities, said Yulia Vynokur, general director of television station TV-4 in Ternopil.
+Oleksandr Chovgan, chairman of the board of the Association of the Independent Regional Publishers of Ukraine (AIRPU), said legal protections are not properly enforced, and violations are not properly investigated because of widespread corruption in the judiciary, law enforcement, and state offices.
 The score in this objective declined slightly from last year.

 In May, on the recommendation of the National Security and Defense Council (NSDC), President Petro Poroshenko issued a decree blocking Ukrainians' access to the widely used Russian social networks Odnoklassniki and VKontakte, the Yandex search engine, and the e-mail provider Mail.ru.
 As part of the sanctions regime for Russia's annexation of Crimea and military action in eastern Ukraine, the government also banned major Russian TV outlets and barred 13 Russian journalists from entering the country.
-The moves were viewed by the public as fair and were accepted by NATO and the European Union (EU) as valid national security measures, but an editor of a digital media outlet, noted the precedent they set for unilateral government restriction of speech.
+The moves were viewed by the public as fair and were accepted by NATO and the European Union (EU) as valid national security measures, but Maryana Zakusylo, deputy chief editor of Detector Media (DM), noted the precedent they set for unilateral government restriction of speech.

 While numerous international human rights and media freedom organizations1 protested the restrictions, the response to this decree from the Ukrainian media and tech community was mixed.
-Thirty-one of 40 experts surveyed by the Democratic Initiatives Foundation following the decree agreed with the move.
-Supporters said the sites were instruments of Russia's "hybrid war" against Ukraine and banning them would both benefit Ukraine's information security and hinder Russia's tech economy Among 200 experts from the media, human rights, and IT sectors polled by Internews in October, 48.3 percent had a very or somewhat positive view of the ban; 40.2 percent viewed it negatively.
-Fifty-six percent of respondents considered it a strategically sound decision.
-Notably, two months after Poroshenko imposed the ban, ruling-party lawmakers introduced bills to broaden the definition of "technological terrorism" and permit blocking or restricting access to websites on those grounds on the authority of a prosecutor or NSDC investigator.
+Thirty-one of 40 experts surveyed by the Democratic Initiatives Foundation following the decree agreed with the move.2 Supporters said the sites were instruments of Russia's "hybrid war" against Ukraine and banning them would both benefit Ukraine's information security and hinder Russia's tech economy.
+Among 200 experts from the media, human rights, and IT sectors polled by Internews Ukraine in October, 48.3 percent had a very or somewhat positive view of the ban; 40.2 percent viewed it negatively.3 Fifty-six percent of respondents considered it a strategically sound decision.
+Notably, two months after Poroshenko imposed the ban, ruling-party lawmakers introduced bills to broaden the definition of "technological terrorism" and permit blocking or restricting access to websites on those grounds on the authority of a prosecutor or NSDC investigator.4